RanZhang-CR/test/README.md

-# PyTorch-YOLOv3
+# Transfer learning for predestrain detection in thermometer image
-A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.
+Transfer learning for predestrain detection in thermometer image based on PyTorch-YOLOv3 which pre-trained with coco dataset.

 ## Installation
 ##### Clone and install requirements